vmzakharov/mutate-test-kata/README.md

 The rest of this documents offers some general pointers, which may come in handy if you are new to unit testing.

 ### Testing Layers
-The table below lists common types of test in a software system.
+The table below lists common types of tests in a software system.

 The meaning of the columns:
 * **Category** - A category of tests